zchyde/brooklinebooksmith.com/_drafts/evolution-of-a-reader.md

 ---

 I wasn't a voracious reader as a child.
 I was rambunctious and had approximately no desire to make myself sit still long enough to get through a book.
 That's not to say that I didn't read anything.
 I did, just not as much as people assume when they hear that I'm a children's bookseller.
-But what I did have a desire for were stories.
-Rather than sitting and reading, I was more likely to be found outside making up some elaborate story for why we were wearing bed sheets in the backyard and being loudly upset when someone didn't follow the story that I had so meticulously created.
+What I did have a desire for was telling stories.
+Rather than sitting and reading, I was more likely to be found outside making up some elaborate story for why we were wearing bed sheets in the backyard and then getting loudly upset when someone didn't follow the story that I had so meticulously created.
 <br>
 <br>![](/uploads/versions/cbw1---x----848-355x---.png)

-As I reached an age where telling elaborate stories instead of having a conversation ceased to be cute, I realized that I wasn't really great with people.
+As I reached an age where telling elaborate stories ceased to be cute, I realized that I wasn't really great with people.
 I think it was around this same time that I developed a dislike for being outside.
 <br>
 <br>![](/uploads/versions/cbw2---x----275-317x---.png)